Onest-io/onest-whitepaper/README.md

 ```

 ## VOTE (voting utility)
-10 Millionen VOTE are daily emitted from the Reserve Pool, which rewards the worker system and ONS-power.
+10 Millionen VOTE are daily emitted from the Reserve Pool.

-- 6.18 Million VOTE are distributed on active worker proposals, depending on the net Worker VOTE-power.
+- 5.562 Million VOTE are distributed to WORK-power (active worker proposals, depending on net Worker VOTE-power)
+- 3.438 Million VOTE are distributed to ONS-power
-- 3.82 Million VOTE are distributed to staked ONS, depending on ONS-power.
+- 1 Million VOTE are distributed to VOTE-power

 ### VOTE-power
 The voter defines the duration for the VOTE burn (max.
 150d).
 The longer the time period, the lower the VOTE-power.